STATEMENT OF PURPOSE

 All the families of those in the care of the service require consistent or flexible days for overnight respite care or day care breaks to meet their own personal needs.

-Every child in care of the service shall be treated with respect, dignity, kept safe and will expect a person-centred approach which meets all their own individual needs.
+Every child in care of the service shall be treated with respect, dignity, be kept safe and will expect a person-centred approach which meets all their own individual needs.

 We believe that all disabled people must have equal social and economic opportunities to ensure their development and wellbeing.
 It is our aim to provide support to every individual to have access to their education, or employment, and to support disabled people with social and recreational interests either at the Centre or in the wider community.